-- 1. Where the conflict is infense and violence is very common.
+1. Where the conflict is intense and violence is very common.
 Mediation simply over resource issues won't resolve matters and there is no guarantee that either side would keep to any agreement made.

-Where there is no conflict management mechanism, there can be no LDP.
-Example: Northern Kebbi State - 2.
-Where conflict is occasional, where some land is still available, and where traditional chiefs still have authority and where fadama cultivation is likely to increase and cause further tension in future.
-These situations are the majority of cases and sensitive intervention could act to head off trouble and improve overall natural resource management with documenting the plan and using it as an example to inspire other communities.
+So, should the FII proj not function in these areas?
+Where there is not conflict management mechanism, there can be no LDP.
+Example: Northern Kebbi State

+- 2. Where conflict is eccasional, where some land is still available, and where traditional chiefs still have authority and where fadama cultivation is likely to increase and cause further tension in future.
+These situations are the majority of cases and sensitive intervention could act to head off trouble and improve overall natural resource management - 3.
+Where the different stakeholders have already evolved a rational plan for management of resources by agreement between themselves and have implemented the plan.
+Intervention should be limited to assisting with documenting the plan and using it as an example to inspire other communities.
 One example is the Eastern Jos Plateau